scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc1155-token-bridge.md

 ### Creating an ERC1155 token on L2

-Similar to ERC721 bridging, in order to bridge ERC1155 tokens, a contract compatible with the `IScrollERC1155` standard has to be launched and mapped on a `L1ERC1155Gateway` and `L2ERC1155Gateway` on Goerli and Scroll Alpha, respectively.
-This contract has to grant permission to the Gateway on Scroll Alpha to mint when a token is deposited and burn when the token is withdrawn.
+Similar to ERC721 bridging, in order to bridge ERC1155 tokens, a contract compatible with the `IScrollERC1155` standard has to be launched and mapped on a `L1ERC1155Gateway` and `L2ERC1155Gateway` on both L1 and L2 respectively.
+This contract has to grant permission to the Gateway on L2 to mint when a token is deposited and burn when the token is withdrawn.

-The following interface is the `IScrollERC1155` needed for deploying ERC1155 tokens compatible with the `L2ERC1155Gateway` on Scroll Alpha.
+The following interface is the `IScrollERC1155` needed for deploying ERC1155 tokens compatible with the `L2ERC1155Gateway` on L2.

 ```jsx
 interface IScrollERC1155 {